Solution | Insurance Claims Modeling#

 Existing no and low code platforms for building and approving GLMs are often outdated and lack modern data science and analytic capabilities.
 They require complex and potentially unreliable nests of supporting systems to work effectively.

-This solution acts as a template of how actuaries could use Dataiku to perform their work.
-By using this Solution, actuaries can benefit from training GLMs in a visual environment, conduct extensive exploratory data analysis, and push their models to production through a simple API deployment interface.
+This Solution acts as a template of how actuaries could use Dataiku to perform their work.
+By using this Solution, actuaries can benefit from training GLMs in a visual environment, conduct extensive exploratory data analysis, and push their models to production through an API deployment interface.

 Technical requirements#

-• A Python 3.8 or 3.9 code environment named solution_claim-modeling with the following required packages:
+• A Python 3.10 code environment with pandas=1.3 named solution_claim-modeling with the following required packages:

 glum==2.6.0